568875138/assemblyline/docs/build_vm_base_disk_windows_2k8.md

 ### Install OS

-Start the VM.
-Proceed with Windows Installation.
-For the windows installation you can you select the defaults.
-For operating system choose: Windows Server 2008 R2 Standard (Full Installation)
-The rest should be intuitive / default based.
-The system will reboot once. and complete the install..
+Start the VM and proceed with the Windows Installation.
+For the Windows installation you can you select the defaults.
+For operating system choose: Windows Server 2008 R2 Standard (Full Installation) and the rest should be intuitive / default based.
+The system will reboot once and complete the install.

 For the initial password use TEMP_ROOT_PASS.
 We'll tweak password complexity policy later and make it ROOT_PASS.